10 MLB Stadiums You Should Avoid at All Costs

 10. Comerica Park, Detroit Tigers

-There’s nothing specifically bad about Comerica Park in Detroit — but it’s probably not worth your money, compared to other ballparks you could attend.
+There’s nothing specifically bad about Comerica Park in Detroit — but it’s probably not worth your money, compared to other ballparks you could visit.
 Depending on where you’re sitting, it offers an awesome view of the outside of Ford Field, the home of the Detroit Lions.
 Whether it’s the beer signs on the short outfield walls or the opportunity to watch an outfielder chase a ball hit over his head for days, there’s just something about baseball in downtown Detroit.

 9. Minute Maid Park, Houston Astros

 Built back in 2001, the Houston Astros’ ballpark was once tragically known as Enron Field.
 Just as the scandal surrounding that name was hitting the news stations, the Astros went forward in a different direction with the naming rights: Minute Maid Park.
 Of course, the steroid controversies in Major League Baseball followed, giving the ballpark–which was well known for cheap home runs–an ironic nickname: The Juice Box.

 Truth be told, there are some nice things about Minute Maid Park.
 There’s quality food, relatively cheap tickets, and an Astros team that won it all in 2017.
 But some of the stuff you have to see and hear in the park drags it down the list; a train on top of the wall behind left field, bleacher seats that jut out into the outfield, creating awkward plays for an outfielder, and a hill in center field with a pole in the middle of it — or at least, until recently on that last one.
 In 2003, Milwaukee Brewers slugger Richie Sexson hit a baseball about a million feet to center field, only to have it hit that pole about a third of the way up and only get a triple for his effort.